 - Saving Up Cash

 Home buying is not a cheap or easy process.
 If you are deciding to buy your own home in the foreseeable future then you must start saving up.
 An incredible amount of money is required to buy a house and then there are many other factors such as buyer’s agent fees, renovation, and other expenses.
 You may want to give up your current lifestyle in order to save that amount of cash.
 Smart decisions are to be made so that you don’t have to live under a rock.
-Keep track of where you spend your money and minimize the unnecessary expenses.
+Keep track of where you spend your money and minimize unnecessary expenses.

 - The Down Payment

 The down payment is also another challenge requiring money.
 Most of the people require down payment of 10-20% of the actual price.
-First-time buyers have troubles paying that kind of money up front.
+First-time buyers have trouble paying that kind of money upfront.
 You can ask your realtor’s advice to decide upon the many types of home loans.
 They will advise you the best one to fit your situation.
 If the buyers have mortgage loan insured by the Federal Housing Administration, then the down payment is reduced to a mere 3.5 percent which means if you are looking to buy a house at $250,000 then the down payment would be $8,750 instead of $25000 in a 10 percent situation.